MFR6340/theenglishextension.org/young-world-1/unit-2: My Body.md

 <img src="https://imgur.com/FlALckN.png" width="25%" />

-Jim Abbott was a famous American baseball pitcher for both the LoS Angeles Angels, the New York Yankees.   who was born with only one hand.
+Jim Abbott was a famous American baseball pitcher for both the LoS Angeles Angels the New York Yankees where he threw a no-hitter game in 1993.
+He won a gold medal with the 1988 Summer Olympics team, and  who was born with only one hand.
 Only available used.

 <a href="https://www.amazon.com/Jim-Abbott-Against-Scholastic-biography/dp/0590435035" rel="nofollow"> Buy on Amazon</a>